mcnuttandrew/color-buddy/README.md

 - [ ] Bug: rotate in polar coordinates doesn't work right
 - [ ] Ad hoc lints seem possible, do a spike
 - [ ] Directional subtlies for aligns, they do not work in polar also
+- [ ] Sequential check fix is incorrect for things with equi-ligthness
-- [ ] Bug: make a selection. interpolate it. undo the interpolation, crash.
+- [x] Bug: make a selection. interpolate it. undo the interpolation, crash.
 Proposed solution: if the number of points changes clear the selection?
 - [x] Show simulated colors on examples, add a gray scale check
 - [x] Bug: if comparing the same palette in two spaces, make a change and the space reverts
 - [x] Compare: should show the values a pal preview